Reading data from Excel format and building models

 Or you can use commands that perform this process faster.

-Reading a single sheet from a table¶
+Reading a separate sheet from a table

 XLSX.readtable( "table_simple_example.xlsx", "Лист1" )

-You can put a table sheet into the format DataFrame
+You can put a sheet of the table in the format DataFrame and process the data using this library.

 DataFrame( XLSX.readtable( "table_simple_example.xlsx", "Лист1" ) )